LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/exercises/clock/README.md

 # Exercise: Clock Sage

-Write a program that prompts the user for the current time, and an amount of hours in the future, and then "predicts" what time it will be in the future:
+Use the modulo `%` operator to write a program that prompts the user for the current time, and an amount of hours in the future, and then "predicts" what time it will be in the future:

 ```
 $ ./clocksage